 - 20x LR44 from Starcell (AG13 is the same and based on alkali manganese)

 - 2x SR44 from Duracell (357 is the same and based on silver oxide)

 My tip is to definitely take the SR44 from Duracell, because the silver oxide cells are leak-proof and have better electrical properties.
 You pay a little more for this, which is bearable given the long shelf life of the button cells.

-Some button cells have rechargeable models.
-These then have the abbreviation "ML" or "LIR" in front of them instead of the "LR" or "SR".
-Unfortunately I couldn't find an ML44 or LIR44 - which would actually be the appropriate product name.
+There are rechargeable models for some button cells.
+These then have the abbreviation "ML" or "LIR" at the front instead of the "LR" or "SR".
+Unfortunately I could not find an ML44 or LIR44 - which would actually be the appropriate product name.

 Whether the rechargeable button cells make sense is a good question anyway, because they usually have a very low capacity, so you have to charge them often.
 This should be quite annoying in wristwatches or remote controls, because if these devices suddenly stop working because the battery is surprisingly empty, it is always unsuitable.

 LR44 / SR44 in the button cell range